 - Pinpoint pupils.

 If you suspect signs of OxyContin overdose in a loved one, seek emergency medical attention immediately.
-If you recognize the signs and symptoms of OxyContin abuse in a loved one, and are concerned about their risk of overdosing, call us at 1-888-744-0789 to help you find the best private OxyContin abuse treatment center.
+If you recognize the signs and symptoms of OxyContin abuse in a loved one, and are concerned about their risk of overdosing, call us at 1-888-744-0789 Who Answers? to help you find the best private OxyContin abuse treatment center.

 Withdrawal Symptoms of OxyContin